drone/docs/content/extensions/registry.md

 * `DRONE_REGISTRY_PLUGIN_ENDPOINT`
   : Provides the endpoint used to make http requests to a registry extension.

-* `DRONE_REGISTRY_PLUGIN_TOKEN`
+* `DRONE_REGISTRY_PLUGIN_SECRET`
-  : Provides the token used to authenticate http requests to the extension.
-This token is shared between the server and extension.
+  : Provides the secret used to authenticate http requests to the extension.
+This secret is shared between the server and extension.

 # How it Works